From Chicago to San Francisco by Train in 52 Hours

 Add your email to get access to my latest work before anyone else.
 I also send occassional special surprises (like free domains).
 I don't send spam, and you can stop at any time.

-If you liked "The California Zephyr: Chicago to San Francisco by Train and How to Travel on a Budget", you might also like:
+If you liked "The California Zephyr: From Chicago to San Francisco by Train in 52 Hours", you might also like:

 On moving to San Francisco at nineteen and my first summer in Silicon Valley.
 What I've learned and why I'm coming back.

 Hi, I'm Nate.
 I taught myself how to code before college, and I entered the University of Michigan in the fall of 2018, where I discovered interests in math, economics, and personal writing.